Am I eligible to teach in China?

 For kindergartens, it may even be less than that – they try to filter for things like energy levels and whatnot.

 If you are on either side of the 25 – 45 age bracket, it’s worth asking about a school’s age requirement as soon as possible.
-Not all mention it in their job application, so this is a good way to make sure you’re not wasting your time.

 7. You must pass two Medical Checks